 Exemplary Teaching Activities

 Beginning in 2011, On the Cutting Edge began a process to review the extensive collection of activities submitted by workshop participants and members of the geoscience community.
 The Review Processes page illuminates the details of the peer review process, and the activities are scored on 5 elements: scientific veracity; alignment of goals, activity, and assessment; pedagogical effectiveness; robustness; and completeness of the ActivitySheet.
 The activities that score very highly in these areas become part of the Cutting Edge Exemplary Collection and are featured below.
-To date, activities in the mineralogy, petrology, geochemistry, environmental geology, structural geology, geophysics, and tectonics areas have been reviewed so the exemplary collection is composed of activities from these topics.
-As the review of additional areas is completed, exemplary activities from the rest of the collection will be included here.
+As of the fall of 2015, the entirety of the legacy activity collection has been reviewed.
+We are developing a process with NAGT by which new submissions can also get reviewed and be added to the reviewed collection.

 Results 31 - 40 of 48 matches

-Modeling Glacier Erosion Through Time part of Climate Change:Activities
+Modeling Glacier Erosion Through Time part of Topics:Climate Change:Activities

 Cathy Connor, University of Alaska Southeast

 This lab could be adapted for an introductory geology course, upper division geomorphology course, or a climate change course.
 This activity is borrowed from John Harbor's paper in the Journal of Geoscience ...

 Accessing Streamflow Data via the Worldwide Web part of Topics:Geodesy:Activities

 The objectives of this exercise are to (a) use the worldwide web to access hydrologic data, and (b) compare precipitation/runoff characteristics in different regions of the USA.

 Florida River Project - individual and group research project part of Develop Program-Wide Abilities:Undergraduate Research:2014 Workshop:Activities